Psychiatric Service Dog &

 According to the Air Carriers Access Act [Tittle 49 U.S.C.
 Section 41705] and Department of Transportation 14 CFR Part 382, you have the right to travel together (in cabin) with your ESA *without fees and restrictions.
 [Check with the airline for updated laws and policies on animal restrictions and fees]

-If you answer "Yes" to these 3 questions you may meet approval for an ESA letter.
+If you answer "Yes" to these 3 questions you may meet approval for an ESA or Service Dog letter.

 Are you often impacted by any of these conditions or situations?
 Interpersonal issues ~ Anxiety ~ Mood-Swings ~ Depression ~ PTSD ~ Phobias ~ OCD ~ Loneliness ~ High-stress job ~ Difficulties coping ~ Grief/Loss ~ Panic Attacks